-When my office hires at the entry level, there’s a proofreading and copyediting test, and for various reasons we give the test in person and on paper.
-It levels the playing field by eliminating access to e-mail and online sources.
-It shows us how a person will mark up copy on the job (a frequent chore for the new kid).
+When my office hires at the entry level, there’s a proofreading and copyediting test.
+My preference has been to give the test in person, on paper.
+That levels the playing field by eliminating access to e-mail and online sources.
+It shows how a person will mark up copy on the job (a frequent chore for the new kid).
 It isolates proofing and editing skills from word-processing skills.

 So in the interests of helping young editors in search of employment, I’d like to talk about the second-most common* fatal error that candidates make on the test: that is, their failure to understand the concept of proofreading.
 Every time we hire, I rewrite the test instructions in the hopes of making them flunk-proof, but there is inevitably at least one smart, promising candidate who in spite of alleged experience proofreading and copyediting still manages to miss the point of the exercise.